Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Estimate of the total neutrino flux from blazars

-The number of neutrino-associated AGNs alone does not allow us to estimate the neutrino flux produced by them: this requires counting individual detection events instead of AGNs.
+The number of neutrino-associated blazars alone does not allow us to estimate the neutrino flux produced by them: this requires counting individual detection events instead of objects.
 The all-sky map of IceCube $L$ does not contain enough information to do that.
-Thus we attempt to derive these counts from a smaller three-year dataset of individual events detected at IceCube \citep[see \autoref{s:data_icecube} and][]{icecubecollaborationAllskyPointsourceIceCube2018}.
-Due to a shorter time period of three years compared to seven for the $L$ map, any estimates based on this data are expected to be more noisy.
+Thus, we attempt to derive these counts from a smaller three-year dataset of individual events detected at IceCube \citep[see \autoref{s:data_icecube} and][]{icecubecollaborationAllskyPointsourceIceCube2018}.
+Due to a shorter time period of three years compared to seven for the $L$ map, any estimates based on these data are expected to be noisier.